 - This 2 night / 3 day tour includes the Golden circle, an ice cave, glacier lagoon and black sand beach.
 Free WiFi is also included.

 - A 1 night / 2 day tour that focuses on the south coast.
 This tour includes the famous black sand beach at Reynisfjara and goes all the way to the incredible Jokulsarlon glacier lagoon.
 It also includes ice caving and northern lights watching.
-This shorter tour would be a great option to combine with a night in Reykjavik, where you could take in some of the city’s sights, or head out to the Blue Lagoon, or even take a day trip to the Golden Circle.
+This shorter tour would be a great option to combine with a night in Reykjavik, where you could take in some of the city’s sights, or head out to one of the lagoons, or even take a day trip to the Golden Circle.

 See more tour options on GetYourGuide here, TourRadar here, and Viator here.

-When to Visit Iceland
+When to Visit Iceland by Month

 Where to Stay in Iceland

 For the self-drive trip we’ve included links to some recommended hotels on each day.
-If you choose to base yourself in Reykjavik, check out our recommended options under day 3 of the trip, plus you can check out more options in Reykjavik on booking.com here.
+If you choose to base yourself in Reykjavik, check out our recommended options under Day 3 of the trip, plus you can check out more options in Reykjavik on booking.com here.

-We usually recommend Booking.com as they have pretty much everything from hostels to hotels to apartments, and they offer very competitive pricing and usually a great cancellation policy.
+We usually recommend Booking.com as they have pretty much everything from hostels to hotels to apartments, and they offer very competitive pricing and a great cancellation policy.

 Practicalities for Visiting Iceland